Task Span Metrics

 Creating Task Span Metrics

-To create a task span metric, define a class that inherits from BaseMetric and implements a score method that accepts a task_span parameter:
+To create a task span metric, define a class that inherits from BaseMetric and implements a score method that accepts a task_span parameter (you can still add other parameters as in regular metrics, Opik will perform a separate check for task_span argument presence):

 1from typing import Any, Dict, Optional